 The vertical support that holds up your porch roof should not be taken lightly.
 Porch columns are pretty important for someone to have on their home.
 They come in all different shapes and sizes and with that comes all different prices.
 Because of that, it should come as no surprise that prices are all over the place!

 There are so many different things that can affect the price.
 Here are a few...

 In a world full of “natural foods” and “safe drugs” it’s disconcerting to find that some of these terms which give us buying comfort actually have zero government regulation, and mean absolutely nothing at all.
 What is assuring is that the label “Made in USA” does not fall into this category.
 In fact, it is a highly regulated, very specific, black and white term – it either is or it isn’t, and the FTC sees to it that consumers have that assurance.

-If you conduct a search online for the phrase "fiberglass porch columns" a hand full of companies pop up in the search results on both Yahoo and Google.
-There are many different brands, materials, pictures descriptions, sales pitches and offers.
+If you conduct a search online for fiberglass columns a hand full of companies pop up in the search results on both Yahoo and Google.
+There are many different brands, materials, pictures, descriptions, sales pitches and offers.
 With all this information it is sometimes hard to tell what you are actually purchasing and that should be SCARY as it could be a costly mistake if you don’t purchase the right product!
-Most E-commerce companies offer a picture, a part and a price and call it a "fiberglass column" which is why you need to research what you are looking to purchase!
+Some E-commerce companies offer a picture, a part, and a price and call it a "fiberglass column" which is why you need to research what you are looking to purchase!